jessopb/lbry.io/content/faq/dmca.md

 title: DMCA takedown requests
 category: other
 ---
-Please see our [Content FAQ](https://lbry.io/faq/content) for an explanation of how the LBRY network handles content and how to report infringing material.
+Please see our [Content FAQ](https://lbry.io/faq/content) for an explanation of how the LBRY network handles content and how to report infringing material.TEST

 ### What is a DMCA request or takedown notice?